Table of Contents

 Milan for All Ages

 Milan offers a mix of history, fashion, and modern attractions.
-The iconic Duomo cathedral impresses with its intricate architecture.
+The iconic Duomo Cathedral impresses with its intricate architecture.
 I recommend booking skip-the-line tickets to avoid long waits.

 For art lovers, Leonardo da Vinci’s Last Supper is must-see.
 Reservations are essential.